Atlantic College Lifeboat Station: Heritage Continues

+The college continues to be involved in boatbuilding.
+Following the withdrawal of RNLI in the mid-2010s, Atlantic College alumnus and RNLI crew member Robin Jenkins founded Atlantic Pacific International Rescue Limited.
+The registered charity continued to offer SAR and boat-building trainings for Atlantic College students.

-In 2015, Atlantic College joined a number of other organisations to campaign for the establishment of a lifeboat service in Japan, coordinated by college alumnus and current RNLI crew member Robin Jenkins.
-Innovation continues with the introduction of a 4.3 metre RHIB powered by a 40 hp / 30 kw outboard engine with propeller guard that can fit into a standard shipping container for shipment over to Kamaishi in north eastern Japan, where the container serves as a mobile lifeboat station (equipped with crew change area, tools and maintenance mini-bay and boat storage on a launching dolly.)
+In 2015, Atlantic Pacific and Atlantic College joined a number of other organisations to campaign for the establishment of a lifeboat service in Japan.
+Innovation continues with the introduction of a 4.3 metre RHIB powered by a 40 hp / 30 kw outboard engine with propeller guard that can fit into a standard shipping container for shipment over to Kamaishi, Iwate in northeastern Japan, where the container serves as a mobile lifeboat station (equipped with crew change area, tools and maintenance mini-bay and boat storage on a launching dolly.)

-Atlantic Pacific International Rescue Boats, a non-governmental organization, works with Atlantic College students to build these Hahn class rigid hull inflatable boats for humanitarian relief purposes.
+Atlantic Pacific continues to works with Atlantic College students to build these Hahn class rigid hull inflatable boats for humanitarian relief purposes.
 An example is a rescue boat that was transported to Lesvos Greece under the logistical efforts of AC alumnus Richard Chamberlain, for ongoing use in supporting the migrant refugee crisis by volunteers.
-Soon another craft and mobile station will end up in north eastern Africa.